 The Company is subject to certain risks related to the operation of its business and development of its products and product candidates.
-Management believes, based on its current projections of the Company's cash utilization (which is expected to approximate between \$1.4 - \$1.5 million per month) and taking into consideration the \$2.3 million of additional cash raised in January (as described in Note 5), available cash and cash equivalents on hand as of January 31, 2009 (which equaled approximately \$17.5 million) are adequate to finance the Company's planned operations at least until December 31, 2009.
-However, the Company will need to raise additional funds in order to complete its product development programs, complete clinical trials needed to market its products, and commercialize these products.
+Management believes, based on its current projections of the Company's cash utilization (which is expected to approximate between \$1.2 - \$1.3 million per month) and taking into consideration the \$1.3 million of additional cash raised in April 2009 (as described in Note 5), available cash and cash equivalents on hand as of April 30, 2009 (which equaled approximately \$19.5 million) are adequate to finance the Company's planned operations at least until March 31, 2010.
+However, the Company will need to raise a significant amount of additional funds in order to complete its product development programs, complete clinical trials needed to market its products, and commercialize these products.
 The Company cannot be certain that such funding will be available on favorable terms, if at all.
-Some of the factors that will impact the Company's ability to raise additional capital and its overall success include: the rate and degree of progress for its product development, the rate of regulatory approval to proceed with clinical trial programs, the level of success achieved in clinical trials, the requirements for marketing authorization from regulatory bodies in the U.S., EU and other countries, the liquidity and market volatility of the Company's equity securities, regulatory and manufacturing requirements and uncertainties, technological developments by competitors, the U.S. economic conditions regarding the availability of investment capital and other factors.
+Some of the factors that will impact the Company's ability to raise additional capital and its overall success include: the rate and degree of progress of its product development, the rate of regulatory approval to proceed with clinical trial programs, the level of success achieved in clinical trials, fulfillment of the requirements for marketing authorization from regulatory bodies in the U.S., EU and other countries, the liquidity and market volatility of the Company's equity securities, regulatory and manufacturing requirements and uncertainties, technological developments by competitors, the U.S. economic conditions regarding the availability of investment capital and other factors.
 If the Company cannot raise such funds, it may not be able to develop or enhance products, take advantage of future opportunities, or respond to competitive pressures or unanticipated requirements, which would likely have a material adverse impact on the Company's business, financial condition and results of operations.